Limone sul Garda: History

 Until the 1940s, the town was reachable only by lake or through the mountains, with the road to Riva del Garda being completed in 1932, but today Limone is one of the most renowned tourist resorts in the area.

 Municipal government

 Limone is headed by a mayor (sindaco) assisted by a legislative body, the consiglio comunale, and an executive body, the giunta comunale.
 Since 1995 the mayor and members of the consiglio comunale are directly elected together by resident citizens, while from 1945 to 1995 the mayor was chosen by the legislative body.
 The giunta comunale is chaired by the mayor, who appoints others members, called assessori.
 The offices of the comune are housed in a building usually called the municipio or palazzo comunale.

 Since 1995, the mayor of Limone is directly elected by citizens, originally every four, then every five years.
-The current mayor is Antonio Martinelli, elected on 27 May 2019.
+The current mayor is Franceschini Risatti, elected for a fourth term on 10 June 2024.